Meet the Team

 CEO, Mentor & Founder

-Will has been working full-time as an independent Support Worker for over four years, bringing a unique blend of lived experience, empathy, and vision to his role.
+Will has been working full-time as an independent Support Worker for over four years in Brisbane, bringing a unique blend of lived experience, empathy, and vision to his role.
 Neurodiverse himself (diagnosed with ADD and ADHD), he has more than two decades of personal insight, which fuels his passion for creating inclusive, empowering spaces.

 Will has extensive experience supporting children and young adults with complex needs, specialising in Community Access, Supported Independent Living, and Youth Residential Care.
 As a mentor and role model—particularly for younger males—he focuses on building confidence, emotional resilience, and mutual respect.